imharshm/imharshm/README.md

 <br/>

-- 🔭 I’m currently working at [Calibo](https://www.linkedin.com/company/calibo-llc/) as Senior UI Developer.
+- 🔭 I’m currently working at [CDK Global](https://www.cdkglobal.com/) as Senior Software Engineer.
-- 🌱 I have a 7+ years of experience at UI side on diffreent type of web technologies like React Js, Javascript, Bootstrap, SCSS, HTML.
+- 🌱 I have 10+ years of experience in front-end development, specializing in React.js, Redux Toolkit, JavaScript, HTML, CSS/SCSS, and Bootstrap.
-- 💬 Ask me about UI, CSS related stuff.
+- 💬 Feel free to ask me about UI, CSS, and front-end development.

 <br/>